EndPointCorp/end-point-blog/2023/01/using-devise-for-authentication-without-database-stored-accounts.md

 featured:
   endpoint: true
   image_url: /blog/2023/01/using-devise-for-authentication-without-database-stored-accounts/sunset-plane.webp
-description: In this article, with the Devise gem, along with custom authentication strategies, we implement completely bespoke authentication logic while still enjoying a lot of the features that Devise offers out of the box.
+description: In this article, with the Devise gem and custom authentication strategies, we implement completely bespoke authentication logic while still enjoying features that Devise offers out of the box.
 tags:
 - ruby
 - rails
-- devise
 - authentication
 ---